Framing & conserving a painting

 Some framing options

 Unlike a drawing, a painting is framed without a mount (or mat, for those in North America) The boards serve the purpose of creating a space between drawing and glass to prevent the latter from damaging the former and to allow air to circulate.
 A painting which is framed without glass has no need of this.
-However in a framer’s shop you may see paintings framed with what look like mounts, such as in the image below.
+However in a framer’s shop you may see paintings framed with what look like an inner mount, such as in the image below.

 In fact this is not a mount but is called a linen liner.
 The liner is fabric-covered timber rather than made of card, as in a drawing mount.
 It’s will be less vulnerable to dirt and atmospheric conditions than a mount which is important since it won’t be behind glass.
 As with a mount however a main purpose is to supply a visual break between the frame and the painting and sometimes the edges will be given a metallic finish.
 The liner sits inside the frame and is clipped to it at the back.